 With recent research in the John Oxley Library, I have since found out that the Headquarters of Cobb and Co. were at 71 Albert St., The City.
 The Company had moved headquarters in 1866 from Melbourne.
 It had initially been formed to run from Melbourne to the Victorian Goldfields.
 It was in operation in Brisbane for seventy years till 1924.
 It didn’t survive the Great Depression and caused the Company to go into voluntary liquidation.

-Competition from rail and the newly invented motor vehicle, had also produced a contracting of the extensive mailruns which ran all over Queensland and down south.
-At these new headquarters, there were large offices, a coach building factory and stables for the team of horses which drew the coaches.
-In 1866, the coach building business, was moved to Charleville.
+Competition from rail and the newly invented motor vehicle had also produced a contracting of the extensive mail runs which ran all over Queensland and down south.
+At these new headquarters, there were large offices, a coach building factory, and stables for the team of horses that drew the coaches.
+In 1866, the coach building business was moved to Charleville.
 It is wonderful to know our stone has been part of early Brisbane history.

-Wood Firing BBQ with a heavy metal hinged plate which rests on a circle bricks that lets air be drawn into the
+Wood Firing BBQ with a heavy metal hinged plate that rests on a circular brick that lets air be drawn into the

 See the next post: Post 4: The Rainforest Garden Room